MrRustenLine/FLXCodingTest/README.md

 # Coding test
-I did this test for one of the software development companies in Melbourne.
+I did this test for one of the software development companies in Australia.

 ## Problem